SamMurray0/Interpolation/README.md

 To use the program enter the y values in the boxes labeled y0, y1 and y2 and the x value will be printed out on the screen.

-# Proof of formula used
+# Derivation of formula used
 The original equations I found on this website:

 https://www.pw.live/school-prep/exams/quadratic-interpolation-formula